R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Introduction

 With $N=$ set of numeric features, $\mathrm{C}=$ set of categorical features, $G N_i=$ set of dummy-encoded bins for numeric feature number $\mathrm{i}, G C_i=$ set of dummy-encoded bins for categorical feature number $\mathrm{i}, \beta_{n_{i, j}}=$ coefficient for numeric feature i in bin $\mathrm{j}, \beta_{c_{i, j}}=$ coefficient for categorical feature i in bin $\mathrm{j}, \epsilon=$ a random normally distributed error with mean 0 and variance $\sigma^2$.

 A Few Notes Regarding the Initial Model:

-\begin{itemize} \item The model family is Gaussian, but the discussion could easily be adjusted to Generalized Linear Models by applying the appropriate link function.
+\begin{itemize} \item The model family is Gaussian, but the discussion could easily be adjusted to Generalized Linear Models \cite{mccullagh2019generalized} by applying the appropriate link function.

 \item The numeric features are encoded into binary bins, but the discussion would still apply for standardized linear features or numeric features entered with any other transformation.
 We assume a split-by-percentiles of a maximum of $n$ bins, with $n$ being the initial threshold.
-This type of transformation was inspired by \cite{s_fujita_et_al_aglm_2020}. \end{itemize}
+This type of transformation was inspired by \cite{s_fujita_et_al_aglm_2020}.
+Benefits of the discretization of continuous features are discussed thoroughly in \cite{dougherty1995supervised}. \end{itemize}

 Fitting the linear model after this initial preprocess without regularization could lead to severe overfitting- some features might be irrelevant, and some bins may be too sparse and exhibit high variability.
 In addition, the number of features could potentially be greater than the number of observations, leading to multi-collinearity and infinitely many solutions.